-With reference to paragraphs c) and d) of the Preliminary and General Rules of the Code of Marketing Communication Self-Regulation and considering that articles 38 and 39 are aimed at achieving the speediest discontinuance of marketing communication found to breach the Code, the Board of Directors of the Institute has established that condemned marketing communications should cease within seven working days, or within five working days in cases as provided under art.
-37.2, with regard to the following media: television, radio, b/w newspapers, posters.
+With reference to paragraphs c) and d) of the Preliminary and General Rules of the Code of Marketing Communication Self-Regulation and considering that articles 38 and 39 are aimed at achieving the speediest discontinuance of marketing communication in breach of the Code, the Board of Directors of the Institute has established that marketing communications found to be in breach should be discontinued within seven working days, or within five working days in cases as provided under art.
+37.2 of the Code.

-This is the deadline which shall start elapsing from the first working day following the hearing handing down the Jury's decision.
+These are the absolute deadlines which shall be start elapsing from the first working day following the hearing handing down the Jury's decision.